- What is a discogram?

 Guided by real-time x-ray images (fluoroscopy), the physician will insert a needle through your skin into the center of the disc being examined.
 Once the needle is inside the disc, a contrast material is injected and the needle is removed.

 During the procedure you may be asked to describe your pain in terms of location, distribution and severity.
 If the injected disc is the source of your back pain, you may feel pain similar to what you experience on a day-to-day basis.
 The process may be repeated for additional discs.
+In order for the discogram to be considered an objective test, the operator cannot disclose what level is being injected and when the injection is taking place.

 Pressure will be applied to prevent any bleeding and the opening in the skin is covered with a bandage.
 No sutures are needed.